 There is a command line option to turn on preconfigured debugging levels.
 When the

 SymmetricDS proxies all of its logging through SLF4J.
 When deploying to an application server or if Log4J is not being leveraged, then the general rules for for SLF4J logging apply.

 Monitoring and administrative operations can be performed using Java Management Extensions (JMX).
 SymmetricDS uses MX4J to expose JMX attributes and operations that can be accessed from the built-in web console, Java's jconsole, or an application server.
 By default, the web management console can be opened from the following address:

-In order to use jconsole, you must enable JMX remote management in the JVM.
+In order to use JConsole, you must enable the JVM.
 You can edit the startup scripts to set the following system parameters.

 -Dcom.sun.management.jmxremote.port=31417 -Dcom.sun.management.jmxremote.authenticate=false -Dcom.sun.management.jmxremote.ssl=false